nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-2.md

  *
  * This is an inefficient brute force algorithm which has quadratic complexity O(n^2).
  */
-fun substring(str: CharArray, substr: CharArray, stats: RuntimeStats): Any {
+fun substring(str: CharArray, substr: CharArray): Any {
-    // substr can't be longer than str if (substr.size > str.size) return "not found"
+    // substr can't be longer than str. if (substr.size > str.size) return "not found"

     // Iterate str using cursor1 and for each index look ahead to see if matches exist